dsbowen/Hemlock/docs_md/tutorial/comp_check.md

 We then fill in the check page's label with the proposal and response.

-Finally, we add submit functions to the check page's input questions to verify that the participant's responses match the payoffs.
+Finally, we add submit functions to the check page's input questions to verify that the participant's responses equal (`eq`) the true payoffs.

 Let's preview our comprehension check page when the responder accepts the proposal: